Geography crossword puzzle. Geography crossword Difficult questions about Africa

 The strait separating Africa from a large mainland island ( Mozambican).

-The largest lake in Africa by area ( Victoria)
+Africa's largest lake by area Victoria)

-Africa's largest country by population(Nigeria)
+The largest country in Africa by population(Nigeria)

-African long-eared fox ( fenech)
+African long-eared fox ( Fenech)

 The largest bay in western Africa ( Guinean )

-The smallest bird in Africa nectary )
+The smallest bird in Africa ( sunbird )

 A shallow lake that changes its shape depending on the season of the year ( Chad)

-Animals that eat sick and dead animals are called orderlies.(hyena).
+Animals that eat sick and dead animals are called orderlies(hyena).

 The longest freshwater lake in the world ( Tanganyika)

-Canal separating Africa from Asia Suez )
+Canal separating Africa from Asia ( Suez )

 The largest land animal ( African elephant )

-This country gave the world 6 thousand cultivated plants, including durum wheat, rye and coffee(Ethiopia )
+This country gave the world 6 thousand. cultivated plants, including durum wheat, rye and coffee(Ethiopia )

 Sweet potato ( sweet potato )